While copper is unique as a metal, its production also shares aspects in common with other metals:

 - Besides water, mining requires energy and explosives.

-- During a mining operation, a certain on-site loss of biodiversity might be unavoidable.
-There are mitigation, offsetting and other possibilities open to restore biodiversity and achieve no-net-loss.
+- During a mining operation, on-site loss of biodiversity is unavoidable.
+There are mitigation, offsetting and other possibilities to restore biodiversity and achieve no-net-loss.

-- Location: most metal mining takes in remote places that are far away from where mining products are used.
+- Location: much metal mining takes place in remote locations that are far away from where mining products are used.

 Major mining risks, as perceived by industry executives in KPMG's 2021 mining report [1]